 Conclusion - the marketing planning way forward

-Given how much marketing technology has changed in the last 10 to 20 years, it seems ironic that most marketing plans are still written out on post-its and flip-charts.
+Given how much marketing technology has changed in the last 10 to 20 years, it seems ironic most marketing plans still start on post-its and flip-charts.

 We’ve talked with a few companies over the years who claimed they can bring automation into the marketing planning process.